Division formulas on projective varieties: Integral representation on

-\begin{ex} If $\ell\ge\kappa_0-N$, then we can take $g=\alpha^{\ell-\kappa_0+N}$ in Proposition~\ref{primat}.
-Since this weight is holomorphic for all $z\in\P^N$, the integral then provides a holomorphic extension to $\P^N$ of $\phi$.
-Thus we get an ``explicit'' proof of the surjectivity of the natural restriction mapping
+\begin{ex} If $\ell\ge\kappa_0-N$, then we can take $g=\alpha^{\ell-\kappa_0+N}$ in Proposition~\ref{primat}, if $\alpha$ is the form in Example \ref{alphaex}.
+Since this weight is holomorphic for all $z\in\Pk^N$, the integral in \eqref{jupiter} then provides a holomorphic extension to $\Pk^N$ of $\phi$.
+We thus get an ``explicit'' proof of the surjectivity of the natural restriction mapping

 for $\ell\ge \kappa_0-N$. \end{ex}